kathrinthmsn/cs50-project-patternzon/README.md

 #### `app.py`

-`create_app()` configures Flask, SQLAlchemy, and Flask-Login, ensures `instance/` and `instance/uploads/` exist, creates the SQLite DB
+`create_app()` configures Flask, SQLAlchemy and Flask-Login, ensures `instance/` and `instance/uploads/` exist, creates the SQLite DB

 **Routes:**

-- `/` — Homepage with search bar and sections: Trending , New & noteworthy, For you and knit/crochet examples.
+- `/` : Homepage with search bar and sections: Trending , New & noteworthy, For you and knit/crochet examples.

 - `/register`, `/login`, `/logout` : authentication